kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/passthrough_auth/http/_index.md

           # { "state": map[string]object }.
           # If the state fails to be set for any reason, the auth request will be denied and an error will be logged in the ext-auth-service pod.
           readStateFromResponse: bool
-          # When this is set, authorization response headers that have a header in this list will be added to the original client request and sent to the upstream
+          # When set, authorization response headers that have a header in this list are added to the original client request and sent to the upstream
           # when the auth request is successful.
-These will overwrite to any request headers that already exist.
+These overwrite any request headers that already exist.
-          # If this and allowed_upstream_headers are empty, by default, no authorization response headers will be added to the upstream request.
+          # If this and allowed_upstream_headers are empty, by default, no authorization response headers are added to the upstream request.
-          # Header names may not be included in both allowed_upstream_headers and allowed_upstream_headers_to_overwrite.
+          # Header names cannot be included in both allowed_upstream_headers and allowed_upstream_headers_to_overwrite.
           allowedClientHeadersOnDenied: string[]
 ```